Peeling potatoes near-optimally in near-linear time: Algorithm

 \section{Algorithm}

 In this section we discuss the eventual algorithm.
-The input to the algorithm is a polygon $P$, which without loss of generality we assume that has unit area, a parameter $\eps\in (0,1)$, and a parameter $\delta\in(0,1)$.
+The input to the algorithm is a polygon $P$, a parameter $\eps\in (0,1)$, and a parameter $\delta\in(0,1)$.
+Without loss of generality we assume that $P$ has unit area.
 The algorithm, called {\sc LargePotato}, is summarized in Figure~\ref{fi:algo}.
 In the first part of the section we explain in detail each step and the notation that is still undefined.
 In the second part we analyze the algorithm.